grannycart/by-sound-alone_source/full-draft-manuscripts/manuscript_draft-subworld_book1.md

 "Ah.
 Well..."
 Hemi turned heftily to look at Owen, "Owen, leave your eggs aside and go down to the cargo hold with Chips.
 Rig up one or two of the portable bilges to pump into the trim tanks.
 Hopefully that will hold us until we can come shallower."

-"It's like we right fucking back where we started with this fucking mess before we even did any fucking repairs!"
+"It's like we're right fucking back where we started with this fucking mess before we even did any fucking repairs!"
 Said Chips angrily.
-She turned towards the cargo hold without waiting for Owen, who was a minute behind her after washing grease from his hands.
+She turned towards the cargo hold without waiting for Owen, who was a minute behind her after washing fry grease from his hands.

 "Fuck Hemi," said Percy, "now we have another factor we need to be thinking about in the equation."

 "You mean the leaking hull?
-Or that Chips can't even look at you?"
+Or that Chips cannot even look at you?"

-"The hull.
+"The fucking hull.
 I can't deal with Chips' fucking problems right now.
-We have a limited window --- that is how long our batteries will hold out --- to find a way to lose these fuckers.
+We have a limited window --- that is, how long our batteries will hold out --- to find a way to lose these fuckers following us.
 I'm open to suggestions."

 "We could try shutting down entirely --- maybe they will fly right over the top of us?"
 Suggested Hemi.

 At that moment another ping bounced through the hull of the _Prospect_.

 Percy rolled her eyes.
 "That, of course, is why shutting down and hiding quietly won't work.
-There's no fucking way they will get out of range of active sonar at the rate we are moving."
+There's no fucking way we will get out of range of active sonar at the rate we are moving."

 "We could speed up, get them to match our speed, then shut down and let them shoot past."
 Said Hemi.
+"That way they would be the ones moving out of range, as relieve us of the effort."

 "How fast would we have to get them going so that they are out of sonar range by their next ping?"

 "Assuming they keep pinging every 15 minutes..."
 Hemi did some quick calculations, touching his thumb to his forefinger as he counted.
 "Fairly fast.
 Perhaps 15 knots?"

-"We'd use up the entire charge left on our battery in something like a quarter hour at that speed."
+"We'd use up the entire charge left on our battery in something like a quarter of a fucking hour at that speed."

 "It does indeed seem like this commander knows his tactics."
 Said Hemi.
 "A less experienced sub driver would have made more mistakes.
 I do not see how we have any other option than to continue on our current course, and hope an opportunity presents itself."